Community and Business Partnerships

 By developing the next generation of human resources, we aim to contribute to society in far-reaching ways.

 The objective of the Division of Community and Business Partnerships is to contribute to society in a general sense through the promotion of business, government, and university partnership projects, the creation, protection, and use of intellectual property, community cooperation, high school and university partnership projects, and similar pursuits.
-The division consists of six centers and one organization, and the division serves as an interface between Kansai University and society to ensure that the University's human and intellectual resources are useful for developing the real world while also facilitating interaction between them.
+The division consists of seven centers and one organization, and the division serves as an interface between Kansai University and society to ensure that the University's human and intellectual resources are useful for developing the real world while also facilitating interaction between them.

 Division of Community and Business Partnership